-FT 530 Clinical Foundations (2 quarters, 2 units each) FT 531 Live Team (2 units) FT 550 Practicum (12 units total) FT 550C Practicum Consultation (to be taken concurrently with the practicum)
+FT 530 Clinical Foundations (2 quarters, 2 units each) FT 550 Practicum (12 units total) FT 550C Practicum Consultation (to be taken concurrently with the practicum)

 Family Studies.
 The core curriculum of family studies provides the student with a solid base for understanding the psychosocial structure and functioning of marriage and the family.
 M.S.
 MFT students are required to complete 16 units.